-2 (a) If a spouse was domiciled in a jurisdiction where community property could then be 3 acquired by the spouse by operation of law and as an incident of a marriage or a similar 4 relationship, all property acquired by the spouse when domiciled there is presumed to be 5 community property.

-(b) If a spouse was domiciled in a jurisdiction where community property could only then be acquired by agreement, then all property acquired by a spouse when domiciled there is presumed to be community property only if the spouses complied with the procedures in the jurisdiction for acquiring community property.

-(c) A presumption under this section may be rebutted by a preponderance of the evidence.
+- (a) If a spouse was All property acquired by a spouse when domiciled in a jurisdiction where community property could then be acquired by the spouse by operation of law and as an incident of a marriage or a similar relationship, all property acquired by the spouse when domiciled there is presumed to be community property. - (b) If a spouse was All property acquired by a spouse when domiciled in a jurisdiction where community property could only then be acquired by agreement, then all property acquired by a spouse when domiciled there is presumed to be community property only if the spouses complied with the procedures in the jurisdiction for acquiring community property. - (c) A presumption under this section may be rebutted by a preponderance of the evidence.

-Subsection (a) of this section applies to so-called "opt out" states that provide for the acquisition of community property by operation of law and as an incident of marriage.
-Scholars have noted that in the nine "opt out" states, community property is not created by contract, although spouses can "opt out" by contract.
+Subsection (a) of this section applies to so-called "opt out" states that provide for the acquisition of community or marital property by operation of law and as an incident of marriage.
+Scholars have noted that in the nine "opt out" states, community or marital property is not created by contract, although spouses can "opt out" by contract.
 Caroline Bermeo Newcombe, The Origin and Civil Law Foundation of the Community Property System, Why California Adopted It and Why Community Property Principles Benefit Women, 11 U. Md.
 L.J.
 Race Relig.
 Gender & Class 1 (2011) (One "characteristic of community property systems is that they arise by operation of law.").
-It adopts a blanket presumption in favor of treating all property acquired by a spouse while domiciled in a community property jurisdiction as community property, provided, of course, that the laws of the community property state allowed community property to "then be acquired" by that person.
+Hthis section adopts a blanket presumption in favor of treating all property acquired by a spouse while domiciled in a community property jurisdiction as community property, provided, of course, that the laws of the community property state allowed community property to "then be acquired" by that person.
 In other words, the presumption applies only to those persons who could acquire community property under the laws of the relevant jurisdiction and have complied with the necessary laws to do at the time of acquisition.

 Consequently, the presumption does not apply to unmarried individuals or to those who have opted out of the community regime even if they acquire property while domiciled in a community property jurisdiction, as those individuals could not then acquire community property in that jurisdiction.

 Although stated in various ways, the blanket presumption of this section is common in community property jurisdictions.
 See, e.g., N.M.
 Stat.
 Ann. § 40-3-12(A) ("Property acquired during marriage by either husband or wife, or both, is presumed to be community property."); Wisc.
 Stat. § 766.31(2) ("All property of spouse is presumed to be marital property."); Tex.
 Fam.
 Code § 3.003(a) ("Property possessed by either spouse during or on dissolution of marriage is presumed to be community property"); La.
 Civ.
 Code art.
 2340 ("Things in the possession of a spouse during the existence of a regime of community of acquets and gains are presumed to be community, but either spouse may prove they are separate property."); Cal.
 Fam.
 Code § 760; Unif.
 Marital Prop.
-Act. § 4(a) ("All property of spouses is marital property except that which is classified otherwise by this Act.").
+Act. § 4(a) ("All property of spouses is marital property except that which is classified otherwise by this Act."); Wisc.
+Stat. § 766.31(2) ("All property of spouses is presumed to be marital property.").